Why Do Masks Cause Acne? 1

-As if the threat of contracting a potentially deadly virus during a global pandemic isn’t enough, there’s maskne.
-It’s that acne, and other skin issues are caused by wearing face coverings.
+As if the threat of contracting a potentially deadly virus during a global pandemic isn’t enough, there’s a mask.
+It’s that acne and other skin issues are caused by wearing face coverings.
 Of course, wearing them is a necessary practice to keep yourself and those around you safe.

 Making is a genuine concern for those in healthcare and other jobs where wearing masks is required (or just brilliant).
-Acne breakouts, rosacea flare-ups, dermatitis, eczema, even infected hairs can be caused by wearing them if you’re wondering why there are explanations and possible solutions to the problem.
+Acne breakouts, rosacea flare-ups, dermatitis, eczema, and even infected hairs can be caused by wearing them.
+If you’re wondering why there are explanations and possible solutions to the problem.

-When you understand what causes maskne, you can prevent it.
-That will put a smile on your face — even if no one else can see it.
-Don’t skip the mask and risk your health and the health of others.
+When you understand what causes masks, you can prevent it.
+That will make you smile — even if no one else can see it.
+Don’t skip the show and risk your health and the health of others.

 Acne Is as Acne Does